OpenTechSchool/python-data-intro/core/data.md

     if "cheese" in foods:
         print("Cheese is one of the known foods!") print(foods["cheese"])

+`not in` works as well, just like with lists.

 You can delete from a dictionary as well.
 We don't really need to include an entry for dirt: